-- 3.1 Use of standard form documents - 3.1.1 Contingent Asset agreements must be in the PPF standard form in force at the date of execution of the agreement.
-Trustees (or a person authorised by them) must certify that the Contingent Assets for which they seek credit are in the Board's standard form and are legally valid, binding and enforceable. - 3.1.2 A full list of the PPF's standard form agreements in Word format can be found on www.ppf.co.uk, in Levy payers section. - 3.1.3 The Board's standard form agreements were updated with effect from 18 January 2018 (and republished in March 2018 to pick up minor and typographical points).
+3.1 Use of standard form documents

+3.1.1 Contingent Asset agreements must be in the PPF standard form in force at the date of execution of the agreement.
+Trustees (or a person authorised by them) must certify

+- that the Contingent Assets for which they seek credit are in the Board's standard form and are legally valid, binding and enforceable. - 3.1.2 A full list of the PPF's standard form agreements in Word format can be found on www.ppf.co.uk, in Levy payers section. - 3.1.3 The Board's standard form agreements were updated with effect from 17 December 2014, in particular to allow for surety bond arrangements to be recognised as a Type C(ii) contingent asset, and generally to reflect legal developments and changing market practice. - 3.1.4 The Board's standard form agreements were further updated with effect from 18 January 2018 (and republished in March 2018 to pick up minor and typographical points).
 This followed on from the Contingent Asset Consultation published in October 2017.
 The main changes were as follows: - (a) Updates to the amendment and release criteria.
-Please see paragraph 7.2 below for more detail. - (b) In regard to Type A Contingent Assets, the fixed cap agreements include an option to include a pre-insolvency demand cap (as well as the required post- insolvency demand cap).
-Please see paragraph 2.1 of Part 2 of the Contingent Asset Guidance (Type As) for more information.

-3.1.4 The updated version of the standard form must be used for all new Contingent Asset agreements intended to be certified and entered into on or after 18 January 2018.

-- 3.1.5 For existing Type A or Type B Contingent Assets with a floating cap element intended to be certified, we do not require re-execution onto the 2018 standard forms for the 2020/21 levy year. - 3.1.6 For existing Type A or Type B Contingent Assets with a fixed cap element intended to be certified, we require these Contingent Assets to have been re-executed onto the 2018 standard forms for the 2020/21 levy year. - 3.1.7 Type C(i) Contingent Assets are required to be renewed each levy year if they are to be certified. - (a) Type C(i) Contingent Assets entered into before 18 January 2018 intended to be certified for 2020/21 do not need to be restated on the 2018 standard form. - (b) For Type C(i) Contingent Assets entered into on or after 18 January 2018 intended to be certified for 2020/21 (and that have not already been entered into prior to 18 January 2018 or re-stated onto the 2018 standard form), our preference is for re-execution onto the new standard forms if resubmitting the contingent asset for 2020/21.
+Please see paragraph 7.2 below for more detail. - (b) In regard to Type A Contingent Assets, the fixed cap agreements include an option to include a pre-insolvency demand cap (as well as the required post-insolvency demand cap).
+Please see paragraph 2.1 of Part 2 of the Contingent Asset Guidance (Type As) for more information. - 3.1.5 The updated version of the standard form must be used for all new Contingent Asset agreements intended to be certified and entered into on or after 18 January 2018. - 3.1.6 For existing Type A or Type B Contingent Assets with a floating cap element intended to be certified, we will not require re-execution in 2019/20. - 3.1.7 For existing Type A or Type B Contingent Assets with a fixed cap element intended to be certified we require these Contingent Assets to be re-executed onto the new standard forms for the 2019/20 levy year. - 3.1.8 Type C(i) Contingent Assets are required to be renewed each levy year if they are to be certified. - (a) Type C(i) Contingent Assets entered into before 18 January 2018 intended to be certified for 2019/20 do not need to be on the new standard form. - (b) For Type C(i) Contingent Assets entered into on or after 18 January 2018 intended to be certified for 2019/20 (and that have not already been entered into prior to 18 January 2018), our preference is for re-execution onto the new standard forms if resubmitting the contingent asset for 2019/20. - 3.1.9 For existing Type C(ii) Contingent Assets, we do not require re-execution in 2019/20, although schemes may wish to consider whether to move onto the new standard forms voluntarily. - 3.1.10 The agreement should be completed (with legal advice) to include the parties involved, details of any underlying assets charged (including secured creditors) etc. prior to execution by the parties. - 3.1.11 You should not rely on the Contingent Asset Guidance or other documents provided by the PPF.
+The Board accepts no responsibility to trustees or any other person for the efficacy of the standard documentation or for any legal effects that such documentation may have if used in any circumstances.